fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 2. Sign the package
 3. Upload the package to Fleet

-### Step 1: download or generate a package
+### Step 1: Download or generate a package

 If you use Munki, Chef, Puppet, or another configuration management tool, download the client (agent) for your tool.
 You can find the client on each tool's GitHub or website.
-For example, you can download Munki, the Munki client on their [releases page in GitHub](https://github.com/munki/munki/releases).
+For example, you can download Munki, the Munki client on their [releases page on GitHub](https://github.com/munki/munki/releases).

 Make sure the file you download is a `.pkg` file.